KxSystems/embedPy/README.md

 ### embedPy objects

-Foreign objects cannot be operated on directly in q.
+Foreign objects cannot be directly operated on in q.
 Instead, Python objects should be represented as `embedPy` objects, which wrap the underlying `foreign` objects, and provide users with the ability to
 - Get attributes/properties
 - Set attributes/properties
 - Call functions/methods
 - Convert data to q/foreign

 By default, calling an embedPy function/method, will return another embedPy object.
-This allows users to chain together sequences of functions.
-Alternatively, users can specify the return type as q or foreign.
+This allows users to chain together sequences of operations.
+Alternatively, users can explicitly specify the return type as q or foreign.

 embedPy objects are retrieved from Python with one of the following calls